-- Letter of good standing: Provide a letter of good standing from all health registering/licensing authorities and employers they have been registered/licensed with and/or employed by overseas. - Curriculum vitae: Provide an up-to-date curriculum vitae, including professional development and professionally relevant activities undertaken since an annual practising certificate (APC) was last held. - Supervision: Engage with a psychotherapist who is an experienced clinical supervisor to supervise their return to clinical practice.
-This person must be a psychotherapist registered in either the Psychotherapist Scope of Practice or Psychotherapist Scope of Practice with Child and Adolescent Specialism with a current APC or a Board-approved person.1
+- Curriculum vitae: Provide an up-to-date curriculum vitae, including professional development and professionally relevant activities undertaken since an annual practising certificate (APC) was last held. - Supervision: Engage with a psychotherapist who is an experienced clinical supervisor to supervise their return to clinical practice.
+This person must be a psychotherapist registered in either the Psychotherapist Scope of Practice or Psychotherapist Scope of Practice with Child and Adolescent Specialism with a current annual practising certificate (APC) or a Board-approved person.1